- Monitor your credit report regularly.

 “No one can legally remove accurate and timely negative information from a credit report.
 The law allows you to ask for an investigation of information in your file that you dispute as inaccurate or incomplete.
 There is no charge for this."

-Anyone who checks their credit report knows that the report contains an abundance of information.
-Account history, such as a record of your: mortgages, credit cards, student loans, auto loans, and other retail credit make up a large part of your credit report.
-Your report also contains information about your employment history, where you lived, and basic personal information, such as your name, current address, and Social Security number.
+Anyone who checks their credit report knows that the report contains a ton of information.
+The account history of your mortgages, credit cards, student loans, auto loans, and other retail credit make up a large part of your credit report.
+Your report also contains information about your employment history, where you lived, and basic personal information, such as your name, address history, and Social Security number.

 Mistakes happen.
 To help you spend your time and money in the best manner, so you clean up your report cheaply and efficiently, you need to learn about: